 - Not interfering with another garden unless asked to do so by the gardener

-- The garden advisory committee will notify me when my garden needs attention; I have 24 hours to respond with a treatment plan.
+- The garden staff will notify me when my garden needs attention; I have 24 hours to respond with a treatment plan.
 These issues include, but are not limited to:

 o Treatment or removal of diseased and infested plants

 o Broken water lines

 o Unkempt garden space

 - If I do not respond to the notification and rectify the issue, the garden staff will:

 o Harvest my produce for the next food bank delivery

 o Leave the water off to my garden until I fix it